10 Ratsnake Species Of Eurasia

 Source: iNaturalist user 陳達智 – CC BY 4.0

-Beauty ratsnakes range from northeast China, through Thailand, Vietnam and Cambodia, into most of Malaysia.
+Beauty ratsnakes range from northeast China, through Thailand, Vietnam and Cambodia, and deep into the heart of Malaysia.
 Chinese people call them the cauliflower snake, and turn their skin into luxury handbags.
 Beauty ratsnakes have vibrant, vividly contrasting blotches, which tend to coalesce into neater stripes as the tail approaches.

-Beauty ratsnakes can eat 3-5 mice at once, or 200 per year.
+The beauty ratsnake can swallow 200 mice over the course of a year, and eat 3-5 in one meal.
 They’re extremely easy to feed in captivity, eating mice every 5-6 days.
 Supposedly, they can constrict a mouse’s head so hard that its nose starts bleeding.

 7 Blotched ratsnake